glaceeee/2DFluidSimulation/README.md

 Again this is Jos Stam's code.
 I merely spent hours researching everything and understanding everything before i wrote a single line of code, but at the end of the day its his implementation.
 I was going to add a lot more to this but i got bored and couldnt find the motivation to continue.
 If you want to add anything you can just read the long ass comment i left right above the main function in Solver.cpp (there is only one .cpp file anyways).
+Oh yeah also i should add: the whole mouse cursor reading out of memory was fixed at some point but then i added a bunch of new stuff and it stopped working and i didnt save that progress at the time cause i didnt know how git or github worked (i just learnt about it today lmao).

 itll take quite some time before i return to c or c++ but i cant wait cause as nice as java is i do miss my pointers and references a lot